-Membership Management - to maintain accurate records of membership, and to administer renewals and new joiner applications
+Membership Management - to maintain accurate records of membership, and to administer renewals and new joiner applications.

-Online Facilities - to manage and maintain MERGs online facilities, to include both public and member facing aspects
+Online Facilities - to manage and maintain MERG's online facilities, to include both public and member facing aspects.

-Promotions and Exhibitions - to ensure promotion of MERG and its aims and to encourage the recruitment of new members
+Promotions and Exhibitions - to ensure promotion of MERG and its aims and to encourage the recruitment of new members.

 4. MANAGING COMMITTEE MEETINGS

-- may co-opt not more than two members at any one time, and subject to the overall size limit of twelve
+- may co-opt not more than two members at any one time, and subject to the overall size limit of twelve;

 5. ELECTION of MANAGING COMMITTEE

 All Officers and Managing Committee members shall retire at the AGM, but shall be eligible for re-election.
-Those seeking re-election must advise the Secretary no later than 28 days before the date of the AGM and require a Managing Committee member nomination.
-All other applications for election to Officer or Managing Committee must be received by the Secretary no later than 28 days before the date of the AGM.
-These shall require a nomination, seconder and must be accompanied by an Election Statement from the applicant.
+All MERG members aged 18 and above (Full members) are eligible for election.
+All applications from Full members for election or re-election to Officer or Managing Committee must be received by the Secretary no later than 15 days before the date of the AGM or EGM.
+These applications must be nominated and seconded by Full members and accompanied by an Election Statement from the applicant.

-7. ANNUAL GENERAL MEETING [AGM]
+8. ANNUAL GENERAL MEETING [AGM]

-8. EXTRA-ORDINARY GENERAL MEETING [EGM]
+9. EXTRAORDINARY GENERAL MEETING [EGM]

 The Financial Year shall run from 1 April to 31 March.